 You should ask questions whenever you doubt during your training sessions.
 It’s the only way to avoid unnecessary suffering during your daily practice.

 Don’t try new methods if you have serious concerns.
 But ask questions to alleviate your doubts.
 Only then, will you be able to work seriously and efficiently.
 If something, anything, seems to be impossible, don’t keep it a shameful secret.
 It is not incompetence to aknowledge that you are unable to perform a task.
 On the contrary!
 Incompetence occurs when one tries to hide one’s lack of skill.
 Ignorance isn’t incompetence.
 Ignorance is forgivable, easily.
 And it’s quite easily fixed.
 You just need more time to learn, or a mentor.
 Many wise men will be proud to become the mentor of a curious and serious pupil.
-Providing that you don’t question your teacher to expose his weakness, you’ll find out that he will be proud, if you demand his help.
-A curious student makes the teacher feel useful or even important.
+Providing that you don’t question your teacher to expose his weakness, you’ll find out that he will be proud to be asked for help.
+A curious student makes the teacher feel useful and important.
 No one can reproach you for ignoring what hasn’t been taught to you.
 But anyone is entitled to complain, if you try to fool him.

 Don’t be overconfident, don’t be childish.
 Don’t expect things to be solved miraculously by themselves.
 The nice guy who says yes all the time is dangerous, even if he truly believes that he will eventually find the solution he doesn’t have yet.
 Even if he sincerely wants to find that solution and is commited to work hard on it.